pongo-pygmaeus/enumerables_practice/README.md

 There is a `solutions` branch you can use to check your work against or get hints from.
 But try to come up with your own solutions before looking at the provided answers.

 ### Some Comments on `map`
-For many programmers at the beginning of their Ruby journey, the `Enumerable#map` poses a serious challenge.
+For many programmers at the beginning of their Ruby journey, the `Enumerable#map` method poses a serious challenge.
 But really, `map` isn't doing anything dramatically differently from `each`.
 The only significant difference between the behavior of `each` and `map` *is the return value of the methods*.

 As we saw earlier, `each` is a simplified way to construct a loop in Ruby.
 Calling `each` on a collection performs some action with each element of the array.
 The only side effect of running `each` is whatever is produced by running some operation on every element in an array.
 Take a look at the following code:
 ```